tirtharajdash/VEGNN/README.md

 This is my work directory of our submission to Machine Learning Journal.
 The work is based on the Vertex-Enrichment process of Graph Neural Networks.
 That is: augmenting the node features with relational-features obtained by using symbolic domain-knowledge.
 We treat these symbolic relations as hyperedges meaning any relation or a relational feature is a hyperedge.
 For more information on this, please go through our paper.

+We will be updating new experiments that we have conducted (or will conduct) in some other repository.
+We shall update this README accordingly.

 #### Machine, Tools and Requirements